rxcle/rxindi-support/help.md

 | `${.}`         | `END`       | This ends the _statement block_ started by the `IF` statement.
 It is necessary here because otherwise _everything_ following the `IF` would be processed only if that evaluated to _true_.
 We only wanted the `OUTPUT` statement for the Title to be conditional though so that is why we end the block here.
 | `${=LastName}` | `OUTPUT`    | Output the value of `LastName`.
 Because this follows an `END` this statement is _not_ conditional and always processed.

-For the second scenario, let's work with an example where when the title is present the title instead of the first name should be shown.
+For the second scenario, let us use an example where when the title is present then that title instead of the first name should be shown.

 ```
 ${?HasTitle}${=Title}${:}${=FirstName}${.} ${=LastName}